-If you are interested in being considered for an internship (and will not have graduated or fulfilled the requirements for your undergraduate degree at the end of this Spring Quarter), you should post a prospective intern profile on this website before Feb.
+If you are interested in being considered for an internship (and will not have graduated or fulfilled the requirements for your undergraduate degree at the end of this Spring Quarter), you should post a prospective intern profile (resume) on this website before Feb.
 22nd (First Visibility).
 Posting of prospective intern profiles is restricted to declared Symbolic Systems majors.

 Log in under the "Deme account" option (NOTE: Webauth will not work unless your profile is linked to your SUNET ID on this website.).
 Then click here to create your internship profile.
 NB: You need to create a new item for your resume this year through this link, even if you uploaded a resume in a previous year.
 You can paste the text from a previous resume into this new item.
 Previous years' resumes you have posted can be viewed and copy-pasted by going to Account:>My Account and then to Metadata:>Related Items>Items Created to find these previous postings.
 You must, however, create a new resume for this year using the link above for it to display correctly on Feb.
 22.

 Cognate Departmental Internship Programs Open to Symbolic Systems Undergraduates:

 If you are interested in sponsoring an internship, you should post an internship description on this website before Feb.
-20th.
+22nd (First Visibility).
 If you are offering multiple internships, you should post a separate description for each one.

 Beginning Feb.
-20th, click here to see the descriptions that faculty have posted (scroll down and click the "View all" link below the listings to see a compressed list of internships on one page).
+22nd, click here to see the descriptions that faculty have posted (scroll down and click the "View all" link below the listings to see a compressed list of internships on one page).
 Pairings between students and faculty are left to the initiative of both groups.
 If you are a student and see a project description that interests you, you should contact the sponsoring faculty/researchers.
 Faculty, likewise, are encouraged to contact students whose interests and qualifications match the internships they are offering.
-Check back after the first visibility date, as new internships may have been added in the meantime.
+Check back after the First Visibility date, as new internships may have been added in the meantime.